Philippine National Police: Internal Affairs Service

 The PNP created a national Internal Affairs Service (IAS) in June 1999.
-It is an organization within the structure of the PNP and one of its tasks is to help the Chief institute reforms to improve the image of the police force through assessment, analysis and evaluation of the character and behavior of the PNP personnel.
+It is an organization within the structure of the PNP and one of its tasks is to help the Chief PNP institute reforms to improve the image of the police force through assessment, analysis and evaluation of the character and behavior of the PNP personnel.
 It is headed by the Inspector General.

 National Operations Center (NOC)

 The National Operations Center (NOC) is at Camp Crame.
 Chief Superintendent Constante Azares Jr., chief of the PNP-NOC, explained that "the NOC is the hub and nerve of this facility."

 Operational units

 The following operational units exist within the PNP.